lukas-schaetzle/face-super-resolution/README.md

 * Cloning the Repo
 * Python Development Packages
 * Configuring with CMake
-* Downloading Models (make sure that model "FaceNet" is selected, included by default)
+* Downloading Models (make sure that model "FaceNet" is selected, which is selected by default)
 * Installing PyTorch (make sure to select PyTorch 1.4.0 for Python 3.6, this is *not* selected by default!)

 ![Screenshot PyTorch installer](https://github.com/Tummerhore/face-super-resolution/blob/master/readme_images/ScreenshotPytorchInstallation.png?raw=true)